isapp/helm-intro/README.md

 Let's take a look at what gets created.

 ### Golang Templating Language
-* Helm uses the Go templating language with [Spring functions included](http://masterminds.github.io/sprig/)
+* Helm uses the Go templating language with [Sprig functions included](http://masterminds.github.io/sprig/)
 * --dry-run will help you verify templated yaml
 * [My source of friendly reminder YAML docs](https://learnxinyminutes.com/docs/yaml/)
 * Looks intimidating at first, but it's really not all that and a bag of chips